12 Step Programme - Detox Plus London UK | Drug & Alcohol Treatment

 If you attend a meeting, you are likely to hear the word God mentioned.
 This can send many individuals running for the door!
 However, it is worth bearing in mind that the God referred to does not have to be a religious one but is your own concept of what a power greater than you means.

 Some members refer to “God” as truth, love or a connection to their conscience; others use a religious God.
-Whatever your beliefs are, it is worth attending a few meetings before deciding if 12 steps is for you.
+Whatever your beliefs are, it is worth attending a few meetings before deciding if 12 steps are for you.

-Many members enter the doors of 12 Step fellowships agnostic or atheist.
+Many members enter the doors of 12-step fellowships, agnostic or atheist.
 Still, they undergo such a profound change by applying the steps they come to believe there must be a higher power than themselves responsible for saving their lives and others.

 Sharing your feelings

 Research shows that attending groups/meetings has many critical psychological benefits, one of which is finding relief through sharing painful thoughts and feelings.
 The simple act of expressing your deepest troubles without fear of judgement or ridicule is a hugely emotionally beneficial act, regardless of any contribution from others.
-(6, 7)

 Personal identification

-Even though AA was probably one of the earliest support groups set up to help people who were having problems with alcoholism, there are now many other specific 12 Step groups worldwide.
+Even though AA was probably one of the earliest support groups set up to help people who were having problems with alcoholism, there are now many other specific 12-step groups worldwide.

 Each different fellowship applies a successfully adapted version of the original 12 Steps to a specific addiction.
-12 Step fellowships are now in existence to help anyone suffering from a manifestation of addiction, whether to alcohol, gambling, drugs, food, relationships or sex.
+12-step fellowships are now in existence to help anyone suffering from a manifestation of addiction, whether to alcohol, gambling, drugs, food, relationships or sex.

 Each addiction has its own particular set of challenges and consequences to face and overcome.
 The fact that fellowship groups are now more diverse means that group members can now benefit from more specific knowledge, understanding and a sense of belonging.